 Our consideration of the internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We did identify a deficiency in internal control, described below, that we consider to be a significant deficiency in 2016 and 2015.
+We did identify deficiencies in internal control, described below, that we consider to be significant deficiencies in 2017 and 2016.